 PhD in American Indian Studies; Human Rights Consultant

 Arizona is home to 22 federally recognized Tribal Nations and boasts 11 Congressionally ratified Indian water settlements.
-Tribal water rights were recognized by the United States Supreme Court in 1908 through Winters v.
-United States (1908), which established the reserved water rights doctrine.
-Arizona was a territory between 1863 and 1912, when it gained statehood.
-The reservations of most Tribal Nations in Arizona were established in the late 19th and early 20th Centuries, making their water rights very senior to other water rights in the state.
-While the reserved water rights doctrine is separate from the prior appropriation doctrine, the two doctrines share the seniority system.
-Under the reserved water rights doctrine, seniority is based on the date when a Tribal Nation’s reservation was established.
-Despite this seniority, Tribal water rights in Arizona were vastly unrecognized until 1978, when the first Congressionally ratified Indian water settlement took place for the Ak-Chin Indian Community.
-Since then, 10 additional Indian water settlements were ratified by Congress, with others like the Northeastern Arizona Indian Water Rights Settlement Act (NAIWRSA) pending in Congress.
-Indian water settlements are complex and each settlement is unique to the priorities of the tribe, the state, the United States, and other stakeholders at the time of settlement agreement negotiation and Congressional ratification.
-This research reviewed the 11 Congressionally ratified Indian water settlements in Arizona using a historical and discourse analysis to contextualize such settlements within the history of tribal water rights and the changing priorities of the parties involved.
+Tribal water rights were first recognized by the United States Supreme Court in 1908 through Winters v.
+United States, which established the reserved water rights doctrine.
+Arizona was a territory from 1863 until 1912, when it gained statehood.
+The reservations of most Tribal Nations in Arizona were established in the late 19th and early 20th centuries, which gave them the highest seniority for water rights in the state.
+While the reserved water rights doctrine is separate from the prior appropriation doctrine, both share the seniority system; however, under the reserved water rights doctrine, seniority is based on the date when a Tribal Nation’s reservation was established.
+Despite this seniority, Tribal water rights in Arizona went largely unrecognized until 1978, following the establishment of the first Congressionally ratified Indian water settlement of the Ak-Chin Indian Community.
+Since then, 10 additional Indian water settlements have been ratified, with others like the Northeastern Arizona Indian Water Rights Settlement Act still pending.

 Image